Walking around on all fours like a bear looks a little goofy, and it’s also one of the most useful movements you can train.

 Cross-Step Bear Crawl Variation for Greater Coordination and Stability Challenge

-What If I Can’t Do the Bear Walk Exactly Like the Videos? 🤔
+What If I Can’t Do the Bear Walk Like the Videos? đ¤

 Here’s one of our Lead Trainers, Eduardo, showing how to get into this position:

-Some people notice their wrists get sore from supporting their bodies with their hands.
-If you experience this, check out our wrist routine.
+Some people notice their wrists get sore from supporting their weight on their hands.
+If that’s you, run through our wrist routine and give them time to adapt.

 Even More Bear Crawl Variations and Their Benefits

-As you get comfortable with the Bear, it’ll translate to other movements as well, like the Monkey and Frogger.
+As the Bear gets comfortable, it carries over to the other animal movements like the Monkey and Frogger.

-Here’s GMB Trainer Eduardo showing us some variations of the Bear we use to build up shoulder strength:
+Here’s Eduardo running some of the Bear variations we use to build shoulder strength:

 How To Train The Bear

-The Bear is useful for developing strong shoulders, arms, and the ability to support your body weight on your hands.
-And that prepares you for skills like push-ups, inverted presses, and eventually handstands.
+The Bear builds strong shoulders, strong arms, and the ability to hold your own bodyweight up on your hands.
+That’s the groundwork for push-ups, inverted presses, and down the road, handstands.

-With Elements, you’ll get strong, flexible, and agile using various animal movements, helping you move well without restriction.
+With Elements, you’ll get strong, flexible, and capable using the Bear, Monkey, Frogger, and Crab, so you can move well without restriction.